krp312/battleship/README.md

 **Setup**

+1. Notable requirements:

+* Bundler 1.16.6
+* Postgres
+* Rails 5
+* Ruby 2.5.1

-1. Clone or download this repo.
+2. Clone or download this repo.
-2. Navigate to the root directly and run `bundle install`.
+3. Navigate to the root directory and run `bundle install`.
-3. Run `bin/rails db:setup`.
+4. `bin/rails db:setup`
+5. `bin/rails server`
-4. Visit `localhost:3000` with two different browsers (or the same browser, but with one window in "private" mode).
+6. Visit `localhost:3000` with two different browsers (or the same browser, but with one window in _private_ mode).

 **Tests**

 To run tests, run `rspec`.
-If tests fail, please try `bin/rails db:migrate:reset db:seed` followed by `rspec`.
+If tests fail, try `bin/rails db:setup` followed by `rspec`.

 **New Game**

-Please follow steps 3 and 4 from "Setup".
+Follow steps 4-6 from _Setup_.

 **Gameplay Notes**

-* Player One's browser will display _Ready to Move_.
-* Player Two's browser will display _Please Wait_.
+* When the game starts, Player One will receive the first move.
 * Blue square: An unrevealed tile that can be played.
 * Red square: A successful hit on a section of an opposing ship.
 * Gray square: A miss.